intersystems-community/irisdemo-demo-htap/README.md

 * **query-worker1** - This is the consumption worker.
 You can have more than one of these as well.
 They will try to read records out of the database as fast as possible.

 When running the demo on our PCs, we use Docker and Docker Compose.
 Docker Compose expects a **docker-compose.yml** that describes these services and the docker images they use.
 This demo actually provides many docker-compose.yml files and more will be added soon:
-* **docker-compose.yml** - This is the default demo that runs the speed test against IRIS Community described on the bullets and picture above.
+* **docker-compose.yml** - This is the default demo that runs the speed test against InterSystems IRIS Community described on the bullets and picture above.
 * **docker-compose-mysql.yml** - This is the speed test against MySQL.
-You will notice that the same test shows that IRIS is 25x faster than MySQL.
+You will notice that the same test shows that InterSystems IRIS is 25x faster than MySQL.
 Running this test against Amazon Aurora MySQL (that is a fine tuned version of MySQL) produced the same results.
 * **docker-compose-sqlserver.yml** - This is the speed test against SqlServer for Dockers.
-* **docker-compose-enterprise-iris.yml** - If you want to run the speed test demo on IRIS standard, there is an example of a docker-compose.yml file for it.
+* **docker-compose-enterprise-iris.yml** - If you want to run the speed test demo on InterSystems IRIS standard, there is an example of a docker-compose.yml file for it.

-## 7 - Can I run this without containers against a random IRIS Cluster?
+## 7 - Can I run this without containers against a random InterSystems IRIS Cluster?

 Yes!
 The easiest way to get this done is to clone this repo on each server where you are planning on running the master and the UI (they run on the same server) and on each worker type (ingestion and query workers).
 You may have as many ingestion workers and query workers as you want!